dbelyaeff/cogearjs.org/src/pages/docs/plugins.md

 If you are familiar with webpack plugins, there will be nothin new for you.

-List of all hooks available in the systems core `./lib/cogear.js`:
+List of all hooks available in the system core `./lib/cogear.js`:
 ```javascript
 module.exports = class Cogear {
 	constructor() {